 Smoking tops the list of risk factors for heart disease.
 Learn more about how smoking affects your heart--as well as helpful tips to quit smoking.

 Tests that may be used to help diagnose a stroke include a CT scan or MRI, and an electroencephalogram.

 A helpful guide to understanding stroke rehab programs.

 Detailed information on stroke, also called brain attack, including history, statistics, symptoms, types, effects, diagnostic, treatment, and rehabilitation information

 Strokes are classified as either ischemic or hemorrhagic.
-Ischemic strokes are caused by blockage of an artery.
+Ischemic strokes are caused by the blockage of an artery.
 Hemorrhagic strokes are caused by bleeding in the brain.

-Detailed anatomical description of the heart valves, including simple definitions and a labeled, full-color illustration
+Detailed anatomical description of the heart valves, including simple definitions and a labeled, full-color illustration.

 Renal vascular disease affects the blood flow into and out of the kidneys.
 It may cause kidney damage, kidney failure, and high blood pressure.